This post may contain affiliate links. Please read our disclosure policy.

 Summer gardens are gearing up for one of the season’s best treats: watermelon!
 I’m hoping we have a bountiful watermelon harvest this year because I want to stock our pantry snack shelf with dehydrated watermelon (aka watermelon jerky).

-So far this summer, we’ve been devouring garden-fresh dishes like cucumber salad, sourdough peach cobbler, and Instant Pot stewed tomatoes.
+So far this summer, we’ve been devouring garden-fresh dishes like cucumber salad, sourdough peach cobbler, sourdough strawberry shortcake, strawberry ice cream, and Instant Pot stewed tomatoes.
 But soon, we will be knee-deep in watermelon everything.

 Luckily, you don’t have to have homegrown watermelons for dehydration.
 As long as you have a food dehydrator and get your hands on a juicy, ripe watermelon, you can easily make watermelon jerky at home.